Welcome to the Dickerson Lab: People

-During neurology residency and Mass General Hospital and Brigham & Women's Hospital, I began working with Marilyn Albert, Reisa Sperling, Deborah Blacker, Brad Hyman, Bruce Fischl, and others to investigate brain function in aging, mild cognitive impairment, and Alzheimer's disease.
+During neurology residency at Mass General Hospital and Brigham & Women's Hospital, I began working with Marilyn Albert, Reisa Sperling, Deborah Blacker, Brad Hyman, Bruce Fischl, and others to investigate brain function in aging, mild cognitive impairment, and Alzheimer's disease.
 After neurology training and behavioral neurology fellowship under Kirk Daffner's mentorship, I continued research on brain function and structure with a K23 Career Development Award from the National Institute on Aging, in collaboration with investigators in the MGH Departments of Neurology, Psychiatry, Radiology, Martinos Center for Biomedical Imaging, as well as Harvard University Dept of Psychology.

 Click here for C.V.

 Click here for NIH biosketch.
-Click here for .doc version.

 Created by admin